brunoroque06/brunoroque06.github.io/_pages/chess-fundamentals.md

 - Given a position where White has blocked Pawns on `e4` and `f5`, he should push `g4` as it is the next Pawn in the chain, next to his lead Pawn.
 - Given a space advantage, one should not lock the Pawns.
 A player should aim for space advantage, followed by piece penetration in enemy's territory.
 - Space advantage can be greatly enhanced with other types of imbalances, e.g., a strong minor piece.

+### Passed Pawns

+- A passed Pawn can be a static strength, or a dynamic game winner.
+But sometimes, even when protected, can turn into a serious weakness.
+- A Pawn majority's ultimate goal is to create a passed Pawn.
+- Usually a passed Pawn is stronger in King and Pawn, and Queen endgames.
+Queen endgames are particularly favorable as: the opponent's Queen cannot maintain the blockade on its own, and it makes the defending King's participation in the defense rather risky.
+- The ideal plan for the player with the passed Pawn is to exchange minor pieces, leaving Queens/Rook(s).
+This makes the blockade uncomfortable as Queens and Rooks are not ideal blockaders (Knights are!).
+- When a passed Pawn exists on the board, its blockade is of extreme importance for both sides.

 ## Endgames